 Paradigms in Transition: The Methodology of Social Inquiry.

 - Linked publication: Rosnow, R. L. (1981).
 Paradigms in transition: The methodology of social inquiry.
-Oxford University Press. (copyright now with author)
+Oxford University Press.
+(Copy rights now with Rosnow.)

 People Studying People: Artifacts and Ethics in Behavioral Research